expipiplus1/lian-li-control/readme.md

-# Lian-Li Pump Control
+# Lian-Li Control

-A simple program to query and change pump settings for Lian-Li AIO pumps.
+A simple program to query and change pump settings for Lian-Li AIO pumps and fan settings for the SL120 V2 0.5 fan controller.

+WARNING: the commands this program sends are not fully understood, while it hasn't bricked my devices yet, there are no guarantees that it won't put a pump or fan controller into an unrecoverable state

+## Pumps

 Tested on the *Galahad II Performance* AIO.
+Reverse engineered with the help of WireShark and a Windows VM.
+The L-Connect software seemed to be very unreliable in this configuration (or maybe it's always like that).

 ```
 $ lian-li-pump-control --help